-6.1 Algorithms: We discuss below five algorithms for broadcast.
+Algorithms.
+We discuss below five algorithms for broadcast.

-(TREEMM) Send/Receive: This algorithm is the usual tree based Send/Receive algorithm [2, 10], with modifications given below.
+(TREEMM) Send/Receive.
+This algorithm is the usual tree based Send/Receive algorithm [2, 8], with modifications given below.
 The tree structure is as in the broadcast phase of TREE for the barrier.
 However, instead of just setting a flag, a process that sends data also passes the main memory location of its application data.
 A receiving process copies this data to its own main memory location.
 This cannot be performed directly, because DMA is possible only between a local store address and an effective address.
 So, an SPE first copies a chunk of data from the source location to its local store, and then copies this back from the local store to the destination location in main memory.
-While this seems wasteful, a similar process occurs in regular cachebased processors, where copying a line can involve two or three cache misses.
+While this seems wasteful, a similar process occurs in regular cache-based processors, where copying a line can involve two or three cache misses.
 We ameliorate the DMA latency by double buffering.
-Performance tests on memory to memory copy in figure 2 (right) shows that double buffering yields a significant improvement in performance over single buffering.
-TREEMM's communication structure is similar to an implementation built on top of MPI Send and MPI Recv.
+Performance tests on memory to memory copy shows [4] that double buffering yields a significant improvement in performance over single buffering.
+TREEMM's communication structure is similar to an implementation built on top of MPI_Send and MPI_Recv.
 However, it avoids the extra overheads of MPI calls by directly implementing the DMA calls in this routine.
 Furthermore, it avoids extra copy overheads, and uses double buffering to reduce the memory access latency (the latter is, in some sense, like prefetching to cache).

-(OTA) Each SPU Copies its Data: In this implementation, the root broadcasts its metadata, as in the broadcast phase of barrier TREE.
+(OTA) Each SPU Copies its Data.
+In this implementation, the root broadcasts its metadata, as in the broadcast phase of barrier TREE.
 It sends the main memory location of the source data, in addition to setting the flag.
-Once an SPU receives this information, it copies data from the root's locations to its location in main memory, using double buffering.
+Once an SPU receives this information, it copies data from the root's locations to its own location in main memory, using double buffering.
 On some systems, simultaneous access to the same memory location can degrade performance by making this a hotspot.
 We include a shift S to avoid this.
-That is, SPE i first copies with an offset of $i \times S$ , and then copies the initial portion.
+That is, SPE i first copies with an offset of $i \times S$, and then copies the initial portion.
 If $i \times S$ is greater than the data size, then this index wraps around.

-(G) Root Copies All Data: In this implementation, the root gathers metadata from all processes in a tree structured manner.
+(G) Root Copies All Data.
+In this implementation, the root gathers metadata from all processes in a tree structured manner.
 The metadata contains the destination addresses, in addition to the flag.
 The root then copies its data to each of the destination addresses.
 This is, again, done through double buffering.
 Each time data is brought in to local store, it is DMAed to all destination locations.
-With the maximum of sixteen SPEs possible, we need at most fifteen puts
+With the maximum of sixteen SPEs possible, we need at most fifteen puts and one get pending, and so the DMA requests can be placed in the queue without blocking.